turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 - `DrawLine()`: provide line segment begin, end positions and a color value.
 The line will be only rendered for a single frame.
 - `DrawPoint()`: provide a position, size and color to render a point as a "X" line geometry that is always camera facing.
 The point will be only rendered for a single frame.
 - `DrawTriangle()`: provide 3 positions and colors that represent a colored triangle.
 There is an option to draw the triangle in wireframe mode instead of solid.
 The triangle will be only rendered for a single frame.
+- `DrawSphere()`: provide a sphere and a color, its bounds will be drawn as line geometry.
+The sphere will be only rendered for a single frame.
+- `DrawCapsule()`: provide a capsule and a color, its bounds will be drawn as line geometry.
+The capsule will be only rendered for a single frame.

 Configuring other debug rendering functionality:
 - `SetToDrawDebugBoneLines()`: Bones will be rendered as lines